Term of Award

 Author's abstract: Handheld X Ray Fluorescence (XRF) technology is a new and emerging method in the field of archeology.
 This thesis discusses the results of XRF comparative analysis and comparative chemical analysis between a given ferrous metallic artifact's corrosion environment (the surrounding soil matrix) and the subsequent corrosion products formed on the artifact.
 The hypothesis is that the data will demonstrate a chemical correlation between the two.
 Iron and chlorine are the two major elements discussed in the study.
 The artifacts in the sample set have been collected from Camp Lawton (9JS1), a Confederate Prison for Union Soldiers located in Millen, GA that dates to late 1864.

 Morrow, Amanda L., "XRF and the Corrosion Environment at Camp Lawton: A Comprehensive Study of the Archeological Microenvironment of a Civil War Prison Camp" (2012).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1007.